 Completed in 1973 and dedicated in 1992, the Wright State University Library is named for the Dayton native and famed African-American poet Paul Laurence Dunbar.
 The Special Collections and Archives houses autographed first editions of Dunbar's poetry, an African American Collection, and the Wright Brothers Collection, the largest and one of the most complete collections of Wright materials in the world.

 OhioLINK recently spoke with the library director, about the history of the library.

-What are three things you have the most pride in at your library?
+What are your top three points of pride in your library?

 What is the most popular spot in your library for patrons?